 - Claude Gingras, La Presse (Montreal): ...ce plaisir [à faire de la musique], justement, est toujours évident à lorchestre, animé par cet authentique musicien qest Joseph Rescigno

 Die erste Walpurgisnacht

 - Louis Nicholas, The Nashville Tennessean: Joseph Rescigno was the able orchestra director who held all elements of the performance together notably well.

-- Tom Sutcliffe, The Guardian: Joseph Rescigno conducted with a sympathy
+- Carl Cunningham, The Houston Post: Joseph Rescigno conducted a moving performance...

 - Bernard Holland, The New York Times: Joseph Rescigno’s conducting made his musicians and singers cohere admirably.